Amadeus Cho: "Atlantis Attacks"

-During his fight with Namor, Amadeus mutates back into his original Hulk form after some taunting from Namor, but is overpowered by the King.
-Before he could land a finishing blow, Namor is overpowered and captured by the Sirenas.
-While tending to his wounds, Brawn attends a meeting between Atlas, the Pan guard and the Sirenas.
-When Nguyen and the Sirenas' leader Sea Hunter propose to launch a retaliatory attack Atlantis, Amadeus objects, pointing out that the dragon was being manipulated into attacking Atlantis.
+During his fight with Namor, Amadeus mutates back into his original Hulk form, but is overpowered and captured by the Sirenas.
+While tending to his wounds, Brawn attends a meeting between Atlas, the Pan Guard, and the Sirenas.
+When Nguyen and the Sirenas propose a retaliatory attack on Atlantis, Amadeus objects, pointing out that the dragon was being manipulated into attacking Atlantis.
 Namora accuses the Sirenas as the culprits, revealing the dragon's implant to be made from Sirena tech.
-After Namora and Carina of the Sirenas recount their people's history, Amadeus and the rest group find themselves torn between protecting Pan, attacking or defending Atlantis.
-Amadeus decides to go with Jimmy's group to Atlantis to defend it from the Sirenas while ordering Uranian, 3-D Man and M-11 to stay in Pan to reboot Pan's Pass codes in case of an invasion from Atlantis.
+After Namora and Carina of the Sirenas recount their people's history, Amadeus and the rest of the group are torn between protecting Pan and attacking or defending Atlantis.
+Amadeus decides to go with Jimmy's group to Atlantis to defend it from the Sirenas while ordering Uranian, 3-D Man and M-11 to stay in Pan.
 When Ikdea and Wave announce their intention to side with the Sirenas, the disagreement escalates into a brawl between the two parties.
-During the commotion, Namor is able to break free from his prison.
-Namor swiftly subdues the combined group and flies back to the heart of Pan, threatening Nguyen and Pan's citizens as retribution for attacking his kingdom.
-A hologram of Nguyen offers an alliance between Pan, Atlantis and the Sirenas to Namor; before the king could retort the recovered Agents are able to catch up to Namor and resume fighting him.
-Brawn talks down the combatants and confronts Woo over the secrets that he's withheld from the team.
+During the commotion, Namor escapes and threatens Nguyen and Pan's citizens as retribution for attacking his kingdom.

-Woo reveals to all that for thousands of years, ancient dragons have served as advisors for human rulers, with the Atlas Foundation having its own dragon, Mr. Lao, serving him as well.
-As fighting each other openly would raze the planet, dragons have used humans as proxies in their own personal conflicts against each other, making them responsible for almost every major war in history.
-Woo is content with this balance of power, but Nguyen suggests uniting the world under Pan, proposing to Namor and Woo that by harvesting the power of their dragons, they could overtake the rest of them.
+Woo reveals that dragons have served humans and used them as proxies in conflicts for millennia, making them responsible for almost every major war in history.
+Woo is content with this balance of power, but Nguyen's hologram suggests uniting the world under Pan, proposing to Namor and Woo that by harvesting the power of their dragons, they could overtake other nations.
 As Namor returns to Atlantis with Namora, Venus and Aero, the rest of the Agents uncover Nguyen in his personal bunker and confront him.
-Having anticipated this, Nguyen attaches a Sirena tech implant onto Amadeus, transforming him into the Hulk.
-Under Nguyen's control, the Hulk makes quick work of the Atlas Agents.
-To prevent any further invasions against Pan, Nguyen commands the Hulk to kill Namor, much to the shock and anger of Pan's citizens.
+Having anticipated this, Nguyen attaches a Sirena tech implant to Amadeus, transforming him into the Hulk.
+Under Nguyen's control, the Hulk makes quick work of the Atlas Agents before battling Namor.
+However, Namor frees him from the mind control device before helping him stop a tsunami that he inadvertently created.
+The city is saved, although Nguyen dies protecting several Madripoorian refugees.
+One month later, Atlantis and the Sirenas sign a non-aggression pact and recognize Pan as an independent nation.
+Still feeling guilty for Nguyen's death and angered with Woo's machinations, Amadeus quits the team.